African Transformation Movement

-The African Transformation Movement, popularly known as ATM, is a political party in South Africa.
-It is led by Vuyolwethu Zungula, leader and party president.
+The African Transformation Movement (ATM) is a political party in South Africa.
 It was formed with the backing of the South African Council of Messianic Churches in Christ (SACMCC), which together are supported by millions of congregants.

+History

+ATM was founded in 2018 by the South African Council of Messianic Churches in Christ.
+It was led from its formation until June 2025 by Vuyolwethu Zungula.

+However, there were claims that former president Jacob Zuma's faction of the African National Congress had a hand in its formation.

+Ahead of the 2019 election, a key Zuma ally, Mzwanele Manyi, joined the party, though he would later leave in 2023.

+Following the 2024 South African general election, the party joined the Progressive Caucus, a left-wing parliamentary faction which includes the Economic Freedom Fighters and uMkhonto weSizwe (MK) parties.
+In March 2025, ATM and MK announced they would be entering a pact to work together electorally and in parliament.

+In June 2025, Zungula was replaced as president by Caesar Nongqunga, who was also Chief Apostle of the Twelve Apostles Church in Christ.
+Zungula continued as party leader in parliament.

 Policy

 In January 2019, it was announced that the party, if brought to power, would return the death penalty and scrap low pass marks in public schools.

-Mzwanele Manyi, chief of policy and strategy for the ATM, further states that the party plans to bring about capital punishment regardless of the constitution not consenting to such matters.
+Mzwanele Manyi, the former chief of policy and strategy for the ATM, further states that the party plans to bring about capital punishment regardless of the constitution not consenting to such matters.
 Manyi claims that this is due to South Africa being abused as a "haven" for people who commit crimes and need a place to evade the law.

 In December 2021, the party said that it opposed mandatory vaccinations against COVID-19.

 Election results

 The party contested its first elections in 2019, winning two seats nationally, as well as one each in the Eastern Cape and KwaZulu-Natal legislatures.